Keshet International: Tresor TV

 Since its foundation in 1992, Tresor TV has been producing high-quality programmes for the German-speaking television market with a focus on reality and factual entertainment shows.
 With its flair for tapping into the national and global zeitgeist, Tresor TV succeeds time and time again in shaping the German television landscape.
 In 2017, Tresor TV became part of Keshet International.
-Recent orders include Keshet 12's Masters of Dance for ProSieben and No Body is Perfect for Sat1.
+German remakes of Keshet formats include Keshet 12's Masters of Dance for ProSieben and Domination (Schlauer als Alle – Schlägst du Deutschland?) with Sonja Zietlow for RTL.